Topkatopp/csp/README.md

 # csp

+information if you wanna run compile write in cmd: 'csp file'

+recomendation set the csp folder to the %PATH%

 csp is compiler which compile a python code to the C# code

 the one of problem compiler is in not full working and a commands like a 'def' or others can be not work